axibase/atsd/api/data/series/forecast.md

 ### Baseline Fields

-One of fields `period` or `count` must be proided to determine which samples of input series are used to calculate baseline value for given timestamp.
+One of fields `period` or `count` must be provided to determine which samples of input series are used to calculate baseline value for given timestamp.

 | **Name** | **Type**  | **Description**   |
 |:---|:---|:---|